-Here’s the gist of what John Cleese thinks helps creativity (I think):
+Here’s the gist of what John Cleese thinks helps creativity (video long gone, so you will have to take my word for it):

 - We don’t know where we get our ideas from.
 But probably not from our laptops.